philcoder/rat/README.md

 ### System Requeriments:

-1. Windows 10 64bits for RAT client
+1. Windows 10 64bits for execute RAT clients and environment development for Spring Boot and .NET Framework
-2. Components docker and docker-compose already installed on server machine
+2. Components docker and docker-compose already installed on server or deploy machine web project
-3. HDD 2 GB available on server for build docker images
+3. HDD +2 GB available on server or deploy for build docker images

 ### Technologies used: